CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 Carlos Alegre Urquizú - calegreu@gmail.com

+Buy me a crypto coffe in ETH, MATIC or BNB ☕🧐☕
+(or tokens if you please :p )

+0x2365bf29236757bcfD141Fdb5C9318183716d866

 ([back to top](#🙀-the-problem-🙀))

 <hr/>

 ## 📜 License 📜

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` in the repository for more information.

 ([back to top](#🙀-the-problem-🙀))